nico1nachtigall/Donald-Ducks-Car/README.md

 ## Build Instruction

-Below you can find a printout version of the build instruction.
+Below you can find a printout version of the build instruction for Donald's car.
 Alternatively, you can use the [LDraw build instruction](Donald.ldr) for import in LDraw related editors & viewers and commercial lego platforms to buy the bricks of this model.

 ![Page 1](Donald_page_1.png)